 Taste: Cinnamon Spice and Nutmeg, Raisins, Dark Chocolate, Orange and Honey.

+Thoughts: This one is an absolute steal as far as I’m concerned.
+It’s a huge, indulgent mouthful at an excellent price.
 Despite my enduring love for Islay and her whisky, I found this Speyside to be the pick of the bunch.
-It’s relative youth makes it affordable and the extraordinary character of the spirit more than stands up to the influence of the sherry wood.
-The whopping bottling strength only serves to deliver even more flavour and allows for the addition of water without the risk of losing it’s punch.
+Its relative youth makes it affordable and the extraordinary character of the spirit more than stands up to the influence of the sherry wood.
+The whopping bottling strength only serves to deliver even more flavour and allows for the addition of water without the risk of losing its punch.
 An absolute beauty of a dram.

 Cask No. 29.244 – Weaving Wondrous Dreams